-Working together to improve school attendance (Dfe May 2022) outlines that 'improving attendance is everyone's business.
+The DfE statutory guidance "Working together to improve school attendance (published 29th February 2024, applied from 19th August 2024) outlines that "improving attendance is everyone's business.
 The barriers to accessing education are wide and complex, both within and beyond the school gates, and are often specific to individual pupils and families.
-The foundation of securing good attendance is that school is a calm, orderly, safe and supportive environment where all pupils want to be and are keen and ready to learn.
+The foundation of securing good attendance is that school is a calm, orderly, safe and supportive environment where all pupils want to be and are keen and ready to learn."